Kong/docs.konghq.com/app/_src/mesh/features/vault.md

 #### Step 4.
 Configure authentication method:

-To authorize {{site.mesh_product_name}} to vault using a token, generate the following orphan token and pass it to mesh:
+To authorize {{site.mesh_product_name}} to vault using a token, generate the following orphan token and pass it to the mesh:

 ```sh
 vault token create -type=service -orphan -format=json -policy="kmesh-default-dataplane-proxies" | jq -r ".auth.client_token"